rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ## ESSENTIAL: Keep your Client Machine Secure

 ::: warning NOTE
-If you use your Smartnode locally (by physically logging into it with a keyboard and monitor directly attached to it), then **this section is not relevant to you, and you can skip it**.
+If you use your Smartnode locally (by physically logging into it with a keyboard and monitor directly attached to it), then **this section is not relevant to you - you can skip it**.
 :::

 Most Smartnode operators interact with their node remotely by connecting to its terminal from another computer using `ssh`: